 EXERCISING WITH THYROID DISEASE

-These are guidelines or a check list that all of you can use to determine if what you are doing is correct for you or not.
-One thing you all should be evaluating is if what you are doing is not working than you have to try something new.
-Patience and giving something time to work, is critical….there is one thing you should notice very soon after starting something…FEELING BETTER.
+These are guidelines or a checklist that all of you can use to determine if what you are doing is correct for you or not.
+One thing you all should be evaluating is if what you are doing is not working then you have to try something new.
+Patience and giving something time to work is critical….there is one thing you should notice very soon after starting something…FEELING BETTER.
 If you are not feeling better then it is not for you.

 1) Thyroid Hormones